 When can my dog get pregnant?

 A dog doesn’t have the same menstrual cycle as a human woman.
 She doesn’t get a ‘period.’
-So if you notice that she has blood coming from her vagina, it likely means she is ‘in heat.’
-This means that she is just about ready to start thinking about some action.
+So, if you notice that she has blood coming from her vulva, it likely means she is ‘in heat’ or ‘in oestrus’.
+This means that she is just about ready mate with a male dog.

-From the time when your dog is six months old, she is likely to go through this process – known as the estrus cycle – a couple of times a year for the rest of her life.
-It can be more or less frequent, depending on the breed.
+From the time when your dog is six months old, she is likely to go through this process – known as the oestrus cycle – a couple of times a year for the rest of her life.
+This is also known as a ‘season’.
+It can be more or less frequent than twice a year, depending on your dog’s breed and individual traits.

-Her estrus season can last two-three weeks.
-Although she is only fertile for a few days in the middle of this cycle, dog sperm can survive for a week or more inside her – so she can get pregnant even if she has sex early on.
+Her season can last two to three weeks.
+Although she is only fertile for a few days in the middle of this cycle, dog sperm can survive for a week or more once inseminated– so she can get pregnant even if she has mated early on.

 Those canine chaps can get pretty serious when they sense a female dog in heat.
 Dogs have been known to jump fences, dig holes, break through glass, or even copulate through the bars of a cage in order to impregnate a lady dog in heat.
-So you will need to be very cautious if you’re trying to find the right man for your dog.
+So, you will need to be very cautious if you’re trying to find the right man for your dog or avoid pregnancy all together.

-Your female dog will probably not allow them to mate with her in the first few days.
-But you can certainly help her out by keeping her securely away from male dogs.
+Your female dog will probably not allow a male to mate with her in the first few days.
+And you can certainly help prevent injuries by keeping her away from male dogs.
 But these are the things to know about when you’re inviting a female dog into your family.

 Breeding your female dog

-Your female dog might become pregnant at any point in her estrus cycle.
-However, she is most likely to be both fertile and ‘up for it’ around eleven days after it begins.
+Your female dog might become pregnant at any point in her season.
+However, she is most likely to be both fertile and receptive to a male around eleven days after it begins.
 That said, it can be different from dog to dog, and even from cycle to cycle.

 Males are able to mate from as early as four months old.
 Those eager pups!

-Mating may be more likely to be successful if it’s done at the male’s ‘place’ rather than the female’s.
-It is normal to have one or two sessions over a period of two-three days.
+Mating may be more likely to be successful if it’s done at the male’s ‘place’ rather than the home of the female.
+It is normal to have one or two breedings over a period of two-three days to achieve maximal chance of conception.

 Avoiding pregnancy in dogs

-Other advantages of spaying included a reduced chance of certain types of cancer and infection, and also less of the fuss and cleaning up involved in her twice annual heat season.
+Other advantages of spaying included a reduced chance of certain types of cancer, eliminating risks of uterine infections and preventing the mess of seasons.